 - Set reasonable, reachable goals.
 Take action.

 Finally, many of those who struggle with mental illnesses also struggle to relate to peers and significant others at times, increasing their sense of isolation and setting the stage for a slide into addictive behaviors.
-Treatment and therapy at Northbound teaches individuals how to re-engage in relationships and relate interpersonally, increasing self-worth and helping create the social ties that can create a critical support system.
+Treatment and therapy at Northbound teach individuals how to re-engage in relationships and relate with others.
+This helps to increase self-worth and create the social ties that can create a strong support system.